Aurora-Interactive/chatbot-sdk-typescript/docs/sdks/messages/README.md

 ## delete

-Remove message from message history, given a message ID
+Remove message from message history by ID

 ### Example Usage